 ABT — Always Be Touring

+When opening a coworking space, you need to fill it quickly.
 Touring your coworking space to potential members is the best way to convert them to paying members.
 Knowing that people joining a coworking space look for a social and enjoyable atmosphere above all else time your tours to show this off.
 Future members also look for interaction with others and community.
+Seeable’s Coworking Tour Booking software is the best solution for this.

 Don’t Open a Space in May or December